Induced-Gravity Palatini-Like Higgs Inflation in Supergravity Confronts ACT DR6: Introduction

 \section{Introduction}

-The \emph{Data Release 6} ({\sf\ftn DR6}) from the \emph{Atacama Cosmology Telescope} ({\sf\ftn ACT}) \cite{act,actin} favors a slightly higher scalar spectral index, $\ns$, than the one indicated from the \plk\ data \cite{plin} prompting renewed interest in inflationary models that can accommodate such a shift \cite{act0,act2,act4,gup,oxf,indi,kina,actlee,rhc,rhb, rha,act5,nmact,maity,reh8, actattr,act1,actj,yin,actpal, act3,act6,act7,act8,actellis,ketov, r2a,r2b,r2drees,r2mans,r2li,heavy1,heavy,fhi1,fhi2,fhi3,fhi4,fhi5,smth,okada,ellis10, ellis8, king, yermek, channuie, sami,zeld,turk,ketov1,waqas, actpole,phi} -- for a review see \cref{actreview}.
+The \emph{Data Release 6} ({\sf\ftn DR6}) from the \emph{Atacama Cosmology Telescope} ({\sf\ftn ACT}) \cite{act,actin} favors a slightly higher scalar spectral index, $\ns$, than the one indicated from the \plk\ data \cite{plin} prompting renewed interest in inflationary models that can accommodate such a shift \cite{act0,act2,act4,gup,oxf,indi,kina,actlee,rhc,rhb, rha,act5,nmact,maity,reh8, actattr,act1,actj,yin,actpal, act3,act6,act7,act8,ketov, r2a,r2b,r2drees,r2mans,r2li,heavy1,heavy,fhi1,fhi2,fhi3,fhi4,fhi5,smth,okada,ellis10, ellis8, king, yermek, channuie, sami,zeld,turk,ketov1,waqas, actpole,phi,r3,laura,heur} -- for a review see \cref{actreview}.
 Indeed, the combination of the aforementioned data with the measurements from other experiments \cite{plin, bcp, desi} too, named \actc\ data, suggests that $\ns$, its running \as\ and the tensor-to-scalar ratio $r$, are to be confined at 95$\%$ \emph{confidence level} ({\sf c.l.}) in the ranges \cite{actin} \beq \ns=0.974\pm0.0068,~\as = 0.0062\pm0.0104~~\mbox{and}~~r\leq0.038. \eeq

 In a recent paper \cite{actpal} we propose a variant of non-minimal inflation \cite{nmi,roest}, characterized as kinetically modified, adopting the Palatini formulation \cite{demir, palreview} of gravity.
 In particular, we employ a chaotic potential of the form $\sg^n$ for the inflaton field $\sg$, with $n=2,4$, and a kinetic mixing $\fk=\fr^m$, besides the non-minimal coupling of the inflaton to gravity $\fr=1+\ck\sg^{n/2}$.
-Our setting causes an elevation of $\ns$, compared to its value in the metric formulation, without an accompanied $r$ increase as we obtained in the last case \cite{nmikr, expkr,varkr,jhep,nmhkr}.
+Our setting causes an elevation of $\ns$, compared to its value in the metric formulation, without an accompanied $r$ increase, obtained in the last case \cite{nmikr, expkr,varkr,jhep,nmhkr}.
 As a consequence, comfortable compatibility with \Eref{data} can be achieved.
-An outstanding feature of our proposal is the possibility to obtain canonically normalized $\sg$ for $m=1$, which is not easily feasible in the metric formulation due to an extra term involved in the canonical normalization of $\sg$. \emph{Supergravity} ({\sf\ftn SUGRA}) realizations of this model are also elaborated in \cref{actpal} where the $m=1$ case assures a low dimensional \Ka.
+An outstanding feature of our proposal is the possibility to obtain canonically normalized $\sg$ for $m=1$, which is not easily feasible in the metric formulation. {Although Palatini gravity has \cite{renap} no \emph{Supergravity} ({\sf\ftn SUGRA}) embedding, our models in \cref{actpal} can be realized within standard (Poincar\'e) SUGRA thanks to the selected \Ka\ with the $m=1$ case assuring low dimensionality.}

 In our present investigation we adapt our proposal in \cref{actpal} to an elementary \emph{Supersymmetric} ({\sf \ftn SUSY}) \emph{Grand Unified Theory} ({\sf \ftn GUT}) performing the following arrangements: